FabianFriederichs/NTCCalibration/README.md

 A steinhart-hart model is fitted to the data points and a lookup table over temperatures and ADC values is extrapolated from this.

+### Features
+- Least squares fit to an arbitrary number of data points
+- Supports arbitrary powers of the Steinhart-Hart model
+- Spits out ADC LUTs compatible with Marlin

 ## How to get Data?
 In case of the [Marlin](https://marlinfw.org/) firmware, you can query current ADC readings using the gcode commands `M105` or `M155`.
 In the advanced configuration header (*Configuration_adv.h*),